Austin Ekeler: Personal life

-Austin Ekeler's younger brother, Wyett Ekeler, plays football at the University of Wyoming.
-His mother is Suzanne Ekeler.
+Ekeler's younger brother, Wyett Ekeler, played football at the University of Wyoming.
+His mother, Suzanne Ekeler, played college basketball at the University of Colorado, Colorado Springs.
+Austin's biological father left the family at a young age and is currently serving a life sentence in a Nevada maximum security prison.

-In 2021, Austin Ekeler started the Austin Ekeler Foundation with the mission is "to help create opportunities for people to fulfill their passions and ultimately their lives."
-Also in 2021, Ekeler started the Gridiron Gaming Group as a way for sports personalities to grow their online communities while livestreaming their gaming with other athletes.
+Ekeler established the Austin Ekeler Foundation in 2021 with a mission "to help create opportunities for people to fulfill their passions and ultimately their lives."
+The same year he founded the Gridiron Gaming Group as a way for sports personalities to grow their online communities by livestreaming with other athletes.

+Ekeler married Melanie Wilking on May 25, 2024.